carneiroDotDev/google-mobile-web-challenge-quizzes/readme.md

 quizzes along the lessons in order to test the knowledge just explained.
 The students have a total of three months to complete all the tasks and watch all the lessons.

-** This was created by the students of 2017/2018, however anyone is welcome to contribute.
+** This was created by the students of 2017/2018, however anyone (in any date) is welcome to contribute.

 ## Content
 This repository was created in order to store the discussions held by the students while